 The current state of paid social media

 Implementing a paid social media strategy is a bit intimidating to many marketers.
-Whether it’s boosting a post, featuring an ad, prompting likes, or messaging a group of people, paid social is used by the majority of brands.
+Whether it's boosting a post, featuring an ad, prompting likes, or messaging a group of people, most brands use paid social media.

 Paid social is great for acquiring new followers, building brand awareness, driving traffic, and even bringing in sales.
 A data-driven approach to paid social will most likely produce tremendous results for savvy brands.